На русском языке

 Weak interaction

-The energy associated with the weak interaction can be represented as follows:
+Energy associated with weak interaction can be represented as follows:

 U_{W}= \frac{g^2_F}{4 \pi r} \exp (-\frac {M_W cr}{\hbar }),

-where ~g_F is the effective charge of weak interaction, ~M_W is the mass of virtual particles that are considered the carrier particles for weak interaction (W and Z bosons).
-The square of the effective charge of weak interaction for the proton is expressed in terms of the Fermi constant ~G_F=1.43 \cdot 10^{-62} J•m3 and the proton mass:
+where ~g_F is effective charge of weak interaction, ~M_W is mass of virtual particles that are considered carrier particles for weak interaction (W and Z bosons).
+Square of effective charge of weak interaction for proton is expressed in terms of Fermi constant ~G_F=1.43 \cdot 10^{-62} J•m3 and proton mass:

 g^2_{F}= \frac{4 \pi G_F M^2_p c^2}{\hbar^2 }.

-At sufficiently small distances the exponent in the weak interaction energy can be neglected.
-In this case, the dimensionless coupling constant of weak interaction is determined as follows:
+At sufficiently small distances exponent in weak interaction energy can be neglected.
+In this case, dimensionless coupling constant of weak interaction is determined as follows:

 \alpha_{W}=\frac { U_{W}}{ U_f } = \frac{G_F M^2_p c }{\hbar^3 }=1{.}0\cdot10^{-5}.